 FHFA has authority to make some changes to the System, including changing affordable housing requirements and imposing regulatory or supervisory restrictions on provisions of liquidity to members.
 In other areas, such as expansion or restriction of membership eligibility, or mission, only Congress can make changes.
 FHFA has undertaken a series of Requests for Input (RFI) as the next stage in the review process, before proposing rulemaking or other changes.
-While the policy priorities of a Trump-appointed FHFA Director are unknown, we expect more focus on ending the longstanding conservatorships of Fannie Mae and Freddie Mac and less efforts to refocus the FHLBanks.
+While the policy priorities of the recently appointed Director Pulte are still being developed, we expect more focus on ending the longstanding conservatorships of Fannie Mae and Freddie Mac and less efforts to refocus the FHLBanks.
 However, consistent with experience under the Biden Administration, the FHLB policy may be influenced by efforts to address the severe housing affordability issues facing the country.